ballerina-platform/asyncapi-triggers/asyncapi/asb/Module.md

   1. queueName : Name of the queue service should listen to.
 Either queueName or topicName should be configured.
   2. topicName : Name of the topic service should listen to.
 Either queueName or topicName should be configured.
   3. peekLockModeEnabled : ASB has two modes of message receive.
 Setting this to `true` makes the mode to `PEEK_LOCK`.
-Making it false or not seeting it makes the mode to `RECEIVE_AND_DELETE `.
-You can find more information about the receive modes [here](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.servicebus.receivemode?view=azure-java-stable)
+Making it false or not setting it makes the mode to `RECEIVE_AND_DELETE `.
+You can find more information about receive modes [here](https://docs.microsoft.com/en-us/java/api/com.microsoft.azure.servicebus.receivemode?view=azure-java-stable)
   4. subscriptionName : Name of the subscription if a topicName is specified.
-  5. maxConcurrency : How many messages are parallely dispatche to the service (dafault =1, means sequential).
+  5. maxConcurrency : How many messages are parallelly dispatched to the service (default =1, means sequential).
-  6. prefetchCount: Number of messages pre-featched by underlying subscriber for efficiency (default - 0, means prefetch off)
+  6. prefetchCount: Number of messages pre-fetched by underlying subscriber for efficiency (default - 0, means prefetch off)
   7. maxAutoLockRenewDuration: Sets the amount of time to continue auto-renewing the lock in `seconds`.
 Setting Duration to #ZERO disables   auto-renewal.
 This is not considered when `peekLockModeEnabled` is false. (default 300 seconds)
   8. logLevel:  desired log level (e.g. DEBUG, INFO, WARN, (Default)ERROR, FATAL, OFF) for underlying SDK

 * Implement logic on how to process the message under `onMessage` resource.
 * Implement logic on how to process error when receiving a message under `onError` resource.
-* Following is an example on how to listen to messages from a Azure Service Bus queue called `MyQueue` sequencially using Ballerina ASB listener.
+* Following is a complete example on how to listen to messages from an Azure Service Bus queue called `MyQueue` sequentially using Ballerina ASB listener.

    Listen to Messages from the Azure Service Bus